 How to prevent clogging in 3d printers!

-The first tip is, and believe, it is a must-have! you should use a filament dust filter. its pretty simple and you will only need a bit of filament to print, a small sponge and a bit of oil (optional)
+The first tip is, and believe, it is a must-have! its a filament dust filter. its pretty simple and you will only need a bit of filament to print, a small sponge and a bit of oil (optional but recommended)

 After you print this filter, cut a small block of sponge (a new kitchen sponge is great for it), and put it inside the filter. you can also use the filter to help the filament trough the pfte tube (used on Bowden setups), a few drops of oil will help a lot with the friction for months.